comboomPunkTsucht/simplesql/README.md

 ---

-Made with ❤️ in Rust – because SQL should be simple.
+Made with ❤️ in Rust – because SQL access should be simple.

 <!-- cargo-rdme end -->